rails/rails/guides/source/active_model_basics.md

 ### Attribute Methods

 `ActiveModel::AttributeMethods` provides a way to define methods dynamically for attributes of a model.
-This module is particularly useful to simplify attribute access and manipulation, and it can add custom prefixes and suffixes on methods of a class.
+This module is particularly useful to simplify attribute access and manipulation, and it can add custom prefixes and suffixes to the methods of a class.

-You can defining the prefixes and suffixes and which methods on the object will use them as follows:
+You can define the prefixes and suffixes and which methods on the object will use them as follows:
 1. Include `ActiveModel::AttributeMethods` in your class.
 2. Call each of the methods you want to add, such as `attribute_method_suffix`,  `attribute_method_prefix`, `attribute_method_affix`.